You are here: Start » User Interface » Creating Deep Learning Model

 2. Labeling samples

 Labeling of samples is possible after adding training images.
 Each image has a corresponding drop-down list which allows for assigning a specific class.
-It is possible to assign a single class to multiple images by selecting desired images in Deep Learning Editor.
+It is possible to assign a single class to multiple images by selecting desired images in the Deep Learning Editor.

 Labeling images with classes.